peter-evans/kdef/docs/docs/def/brokers.md

 - **name** (string), required

     An identifier for the definition.

-    Can be any value for reference.
+    This is not used directly by kdef and can be any meaningful value for reference.

+- **labels** (map[string]string)

+    Labels are key-value pairs associated with the definition.

+    Labels are not directly used by kdef and have no remote state.
+    They are purely for the purposes of storing meaningful attributes with the definition that would be relevant to users.

 ## Spec

 - **configs** (map[string]string)

-    A map of key value config pairs.
+    A map of key-value config pairs.

 - **deleteUndefinedConfigs** (bool)